Is A CDFI Loan Right For My Business?

 Higher Rates Than Banks

-As stated above, CDFIs are lower cost than financial products from other sources, but their rates still tend to be higher than those of bank loans.
+As stated above, CDFIs offer cheaper financial products than some other sources, but their rates still tend to be higher than those of bank loans.
 Merchants who have strong, creditworthy businesses should see if they qualify for a loan from a bank or credit union before seeking out a CDFI in their area.

 Long Application Process